He who said to them, "Here is rest, give rest to the weary," And, "Here is repose," but they would not listen.Isaiah

 In this verse, we have a peep into the goodness and grace of God towards His errant people, for He promised: "Rest and repose for the weary."
 However, this beautiful promise is immediately followed by the shocking response of God's rebellion nation, for we read: "He said to them, 'Here is rest.
 Give rest to the weary.
 Here is repose,' BUT they would not listen."

 The loving-kindness and long-suffering of the Lord is beautifully expressed in this little verse, but the final part of Isaiah's utterance is very disturbing for we read, "BUT they would not listen."
 The nation whose God is the Lord - is Israel!
 But despite their great privileges and precious promises they would not harken to the Word of their God, listen to the warnings of Isaiah, nor change their ways when admonished by other prophets of God.

 Isaiah had to chastise both northern and southern kingdoms for being dull in their minds, deaf in their ears, and blind in their eyes.
 Both the kingdoms of 'Ephraim' and 'Judah' received strong pronouncements of woe, but they rejected the Lord and boasted of the treaty they made with Egypt!
 Little did they realise that this was a covenant with death and Sheol, for they placed their trust in the lies and deceitfulness of men rather than in the unchanging Word of the Lord.

-Because they would not harken to the simple word of the Lord, Isaiah prophesied that God would send a foreign army, who spoke an alien language they could not understand.
-Their invasion into the beautiful land would be a sign of God's judgement upon them.
-The offer of rest and respite for the weary was refused and would be replace with severe punishment - and God would use a foreign army, to administer His certain judgement upon them.
+Because they would not harken to the simple Word of the Lord, Isaiah prophesied that God would send a foreign army who would speak an alien language they could not understand.
+This invasion into their beautiful land would be a sign of God's judgement upon them.
+The offer of rest and respite for the weary was refused and would be replaced with severe punishment - and God would use a foreign army to administer His certain judgement upon them.